joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/19/us/politics/ruth-bader-ginsburg-live-updates.html?searchResultPosition=8

 **Covid-19 Live Updates: C.D.C.
 Changes Guidance on Testing**\
 `The agency says people who were in close contact with an infected person should be tested even if showing no symptoms.
-South Korea’s virus tracing has brought increased bullying.`\
+The eight remaining members of the Supreme Court are expected to hear arguments next month via telephone.`\
 https://nytimes.com/2020/09/19/world/covid-19-coronavirus.html?searchResultPosition=9

 **Ruth Bader Ginsburg’s Death Revives Talk of Court Packing**\